olaige/gatsby-starter-netlify-cms11/src/pages/index.md

 ---
 templateKey: index-page
-title: Great coffee with a conscience
+title: Where fashion is redefined
-image: /img/home-jumbotron.jpg
+image: /img/freestocks-_3q3tsj01nc-unsplash.jpg
-heading: Great coffee with a conscience
-subheading: Support sustainable farming while enjoying a cup
+heading: Make your fashion dreams a reality in few days...
+subheading: Get custom-made fashion accessories on the go
 mainpitch:
-  title: Why Kaldi
+  title: Why Livespyke
-  description: >
-    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
-description: >-
+  description: We are a platform that provides quick access to custom-made fashion
+    items, including clothes, nails, totes, shoes, and lots more.
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
+description: Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 intro:
   blurbs:
-    - image: /img/coffee.png
+    - image: /img/raamin-ka-ur51hxlo7g0-unsplash.jpg
       text: >
-        We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
-We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
-Check our post or contact us directly for current availability.
+        We make clothes for females and males at the exact perfection, with cognizance to the customer's body and flare.
+    - image: /img/annisa-ica-u6caohndvo4-unsplash.jpg
+      text: We can help customers make customizable bags with optional features that suit their needs.
+    - image: /img/designecologist-r-ej0nqmflq-unsplash.jpg
+      text: Nails say a lot!
+We can make designs of nails that exactly fit customers' description, providing optimal value.
-    - image: /img/coffee-gear.png
+    - image: /img/mostafa-mahmoudi-3ozr-hlbsq0-unsplash.jpg
       text: >
-        We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
-No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.
-    - image: /img/tutorials.png
-      text: >
-        Love a great cup of coffee, but never knew how to make one?
-Bought a fancy new Chemex but have no clue how to use it?
-Don't worry, we’re here to help.
-You can schedule a custom 1-on-1 consultation with our baristas to learn anything you want to know about coffee roasting and brewing.
-        Email us or call the store for details.
-    - image: /img/meeting-space.png
-      text: >
-        We believe that good coffee has the power to bring people together.
-        That’s why we decided to turn a corner of our shop into a cozy meeting space where you can hang out with fellow coffee lovers and learn about coffee making techniques.
-All of the artwork on display there is for sale.
-The full price you pay goes to the artist.
+        We believe shoes are integral to fashion, therefore we fulfil your dreams by making shoes that fit your aspirations.
   heading: What we offer
-  description: >
-    Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
-This is an edit via identity...
+  description: Livespyke is the ultimate spot for the production of custom fashion
+    items.
+Show us what you want and be sure to get it done at a super-fast delivery frame.
 main:
-  heading: Great coffee with no compromises
-  description: >
+  heading: Live your dreams in Livespyke!
-    We hold our coffee to the highest standards from the shrub to the cup.
+  description: We hold our customers to the highest esteem by making exactly what
-    That’s why we’re meticulous and transparent about each step of the coffee’s journey.
-We personally visit each farm to make sure the conditions are optimal for the plants, farmers and the local environment.
+    they want, how they want it.
+Things never go wrong at Livespyke.
   image1:
-    alt: A close-up of a paper filter filled with ground coffee
+    alt: Fashion at its peak.
-    image: /img/products-grid3.jpg
+    image: /img/freestocks-_3q3tsj01nc-unsplash.jpg
   image2:
-    alt: A green cup of a coffee on a wooden table
+    alt: Be rest assured that we can get your things done easily.
-    image: /img/products-grid2.jpg
+    image: /img/cesar-la-rosa-hbaddptme1q-unsplash.jpg
   image3:
-    alt: Coffee beans
+    alt: The colors always match!
-    image: /img/products-grid1.jpg
+    image: /img/cute-spring-clothes-298330-1646365956294-main.700x0c.jpg
 ---